grafana/loki/docs/getting-started/get-logs-into-loki.md

       __path__: "C:/Program Files/GrafanaLabs/grafana/data/log/grafana.log"
 ```

-4. Enter the following command to run Promtail:
+4. Enter the following command to run Promtail.
+Examples below assume you have put the config file in the same directory as the binary.

 **Windows**